M5ez/M5ez/README.md

 `void ez.canvas.scroll(bool s)`

-M5ez stores what has been printed to the screen, so the contents of the screen can scroll.
+If you turn on scrolling with `ez.canvas.scroll(true)`, M5ez will store what has been printed to the screen, so the contents of the screen can scroll.
 Note that when the canvas starts scrolling, only the contents placed there with the print functions from above will scroll, everything else will be wiped.
 So if, for example, you have drawn something with `m5.lcs.fillRect`, it will be gone once you print beyond the last line.

 You can turn scrolling off with `ez.canvas.scroll(false)`, and you can ask what the present scroll status is with `ez.canvas.scroll()`.

+>Note on scrolling: for scrolling to work, everything that is printed to the screen is kept in memory.
+It is only forgotten if it scrolls off the screen or if you clear the canvas or screen.
+What that means is that if you turn scrolling on and then print and overwrite something lots of times, evetually the memory will fill up and your application will crash.

 `bool ez.canvas.wrap()`